 Smart and efficient algorithms are underlying many broadly used applications in everyday life.
 Nowadays, the development of software applications is at the forefront of technological innovation.
 Large tech companies are scouting students that are proficient in algorithmic problem solving and can work in teams on efficient implementation.

 In that sense, programming contests can be considered a top sport.
 Skills such as teamwork and working under time pressure are required, and a student will need both talent and experience to be successful.
 Like many sports, simply practicing over and over again will help a lot!

 After the first few weeks, teams of three will be formed.
 The first contest you will participate in is the EAPC = Eindhoven Algorithmic Programming contest in early October.
 Based on its results the team will define its ambition for the rest of the year (and beyond) and design its own training program

 Your coach will provide the necessary training materials, and advise on the kind of contests and rankings one should strive for.
-Typical examples of contest assignments can be found in the links on the right, and on the Honors track judge (online soon).
+Typical examples of contest assignments can be found in the links on the right, and on the Honors track judge.

-This honor track suits students best when they:
+This honors track suits students best when they

 - Are creative

 - Like a challenge

 - Want to become an expert on computational problem solving